 In order to attend the course each participant must certify that they have have now (or will have by June 1st ) met the following qualifications to attend NYLT:

 • Attained First Class Rank if in Boy Scouts

 • Completed Unit Leader Training

-• At least 13 years of age (or have Unit Leaders approval to attend)
+• At least 13 years of age (With the Course Directors approval)

 • Home Unit Leader approval

 CLICK HERE FOR MORE INFORMATION ABOUT THE COURSE!!!

 $225 until midnight April 30, 2015 then $275

 21 - 26 June 2015

 12 - 17 July